danielabar/meblog/src/markdown/cover-letter-writing-for-nerds.md

 Even if your cover letter ends up being ignored by a recruiter or filtered out by an ATS, the exercise itself is still worth it.
 Writing the letter forces you to clarify in your own mind why you're a great fit for the role.
 And if you do land that initial call, you'll be better prepared to answer the inevitable "why are you a good fit for this role?" question, with several specific examples ready to go.

 Keep in mind that the goal of a cover letter is simply to increase your chances of getting that first call.
 It won’t get you the job on its own, but it’s a powerful tool in your job application toolkit.
 And for techies, using markdown can make the process just a little bit more enjoyable.

-## TODO
-* WIP examples of specifying: work experience, side project, course, blog post, podcast interview, youtube channel
-* edit
-* Ref: writing can be difficult for engineers, its not often taught as part of tech education and not valued as much as "hard skills"